anyscale/templates/templates/endpoints/README.md

 In general, [Ray Dashboard](https://docs.ray.io/en/latest/serve/monitoring.html#ray-dashboard) is a useful debugging tool, letting you monitor your application and access Ray logs.

-A good sanity check is deploying the test model in tests/models/.
-If that works, you know you can deploy _a_ model.

 # Getting Help and Filing Bugs / Feature Requests

 We are eager to help you get started with Endpoints.
 You can get help on: